KokoDoko/quickstart/README.md

 # Angular 2 Typescript Workshop

+ These are files for a small Typescript + Angular workshop, where we will fetch Star Wars data and display the data in Angular views.
  This is a fork of Angular's quickstart tutorial without the **test packages and files**.
-It includes files for a small Typescript + Angular workshop, where we will fetch Star Wars data and display the data in Angular views.

 ## Prerequisites